A woman with shoulder-length dark hair smiling, wearing a white blouse and pearl earrings, within a gold ornate frame set against a black background.

 MEET LEA:

-Lea Denlinger is a compassionate and dedicated therapist with a deep understanding of the importance of safe connections in promoting mental health and well-being.
-Currently pursuing her Masters in Clinical Counseling with a focus on Trauma Studies at Eastern University, Lea's journey to becoming a therapist has been shaped by impactful experiences and inspiring mentors.
-Lea welcomes individuals, couples and families in her therapy room who are looking to address any difficult patterns so they can thrive in their lives.
+Lea is a compassionate and dedicated therapist with a deep understanding of the importance of safe connections in promoting mental health and well-being.
+Lea welcomes individuals, couples and families in her therapy room who are looking to explore their inner world and heal from past experiences so they can thrive in their lives.

 From a young age, Lea aspired to become a therapist after discovering the transformative power of healing within therapeutic relationships.
 Her motivation lies in providing a safe, accepting space for clients to share their stories and experience personal growth.
-Lea's areas of specialty include trauma and PTSD, attachment concerns, grief, adoption, relationship concerns, sexual concerns, parenting, women's mental health, and spirituality.
+Lea's areas of specialty include trauma and PTSD, attachment, grief, adoption, relationship concerns, spirituality, parenting, sexual concerns and women's mental health.

-Lea values time with her family enjoying outdoor activities such as hiking, gardening, yoga, and camping in state and national parks.
+Lea values time with her family enjoying outdoor activities such as hiking, gardening, yoga, camping, and exploring new parks or cities.
 Her love for culinary creativity and hosting family and friends showcases her warmth and hospitality.

 Let’s Talk: